Athletics at the 2012 Summer Olympics – Women's 800 metres: Doping

 In 2013, Russian Elena Arzhakova (who ran sixth) was found to have violations in her biological passport and was suspended backdated to July 2011, disqualifying her from the race.

-On November 9, 2015, the Independent Commission Investigation of the World Anti-Doping Agency asked for a lifetime ban for doping for the Russians Mariya Savinova (who won gold) and Ekaterina Poistogova (who won bronze).
+On November 9, 2015, the Independent Commission Investigation of the World Anti-Doping Agency asked for a lifetime ban for doping for the Russians Mariya Savinova (who won gold) and Ekaterina Guliyev (Poustogova at the time, who won bronze).
 In February 2017, it was announced that Savinova was stripped of her gold medal.
-Poistogova was suspended in 2017 for 2 years, backdated to October 2014, but her London result is not affected.
+Guliyev was suspended in 2017 for 2 years, backdated to October 2014, but her London result was not affected.
+In April 2024, Guliyev was banned by the Russian Athletics Federation for infractions in 2012 and 2013, voiding her results including the 2012 Olympic final.
+The official decision to revoke medals rests with the International Olympic Committee.
+Guliyev's medal was officially revoked on 6 June 2025, almost certainly upgrading Pamela Jelimo to the silver and Alysia Montano to the bronze.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading time were as follows: